MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-cortana.md

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

 > [!IMPORTANT]
-> **The Cortana channel has been retired for third-party developers on September 7, 2020.**
+> **The Cortana channel has been retired for all customers on January 31, 2021, this document is obsolete and will soon be unpublished**
->
-> The Cortana skills kit for Consumer has been retired and it stopped accepting new bots on September 7, 2020.
-The Cortana skills kit for Enterprise is currently still available for TAP customers only.
-[Learn more](https://docs.microsoft.com/cortana/skills/third-party-deprecation).

 Cortana is a speech-enabled channel that can send and receive voice messages in addition to textual conversation.
 A bot intended to connect to Cortana should be designed for speech as well as text.
 A Cortana *skill* is a bot that can be invoked using a Cortana client.
 Publishing a bot adds the bot to the list of available skills.